opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Right-click the column header and choose Clone Sub-Xsheet from the menu that opens.

-.. tip:: **To edit a Sub-Xsheet in its context:**
+.. tip:: **To toggle edit a Sub-Xsheet in its context:**

-    Right-click the related Xsheet icon on the right of the menu bar, and choose Enable Edit in Place from the menu that opens.
+    Do one of the following

-.. tip:: **To exit editing a Sub-Xsheet in its context:**
+    - Choose Xsheet > Toggle Edit in Place.

-    Right-click the related Xsheet icon on the right of the menu bar, and choose Disable Edit in Place from the menu that opens.
+    - Click the Toggle Edit in Place button in the Xsheet Toolbar.

 .. tip:: **To resequence a Sub-Xsheet:**